 Also known as “passive listening,” having music playing in the background is the first and easiest step to creating a musical home.
-Turn on the radio, plug in your mobile listening device, get some inexpensive speakers, and let the music fill your home!
+Turn on the radio or your favorite music streaming service and let the music fill your home!

 Who would want to practice if every session starts by setting up an instrument, carrying a chair in, and tracking down books?
 It’s easier to get started if you have everything in one place!
 Here’s how to create a musical corner at home:

 - Keep your piano, keyboard, or other instrument somewhere that’s easily accessible.

 - Make sure your chair or bench is already there.

 - Have all books and materials (including a pencil!) nearby so you don’t have to search for them every time or interrupt a practice session to go find something.

 Bonus: Making the instrument easily accessible will encourage your student to play for fun as well as for practice!

 Pots and pans and rubber bands – anything can become an instrument in a musical home!
 It makes a super fun craft project, too.
 Check out this post from the blog The Red Tricycle for 17 Homemade Instruments that Actually Play Music, including: